 If you have chosen an obstetrician or family practitioner as your health care provider, you will most likely be making plans for a hospital birth.
 The number of births attended by midwives in hospital settings is increasing.
 Some families feel more comfortable having access to technology and skilled professionals in case an emergency arises.

 However, in a hospital setting there may be more restrictions during labor and birth.
 Make sure to tour your hospital before your birth and learn about all the guidelines and policies regarding laboring techniques, routine interventions, use of cameras or video, and newborn care.

 The first free standing birthing center opened in 1974 in an effort to give women a more relaxed labor and birth experience.
 Midwives are often the only health care providers available at free standing birthing centers.
 However, some obstetricians are willing to do deliveries at birthing centers located inside hospitals.

-Birthing centers usually have fewer restrictions and guidelines and allow for more freedom in making decisions about labor.
-Birthing centers are often recommended for pregnancies that are considered low risk and for women who are seeking to have a birth with few interventions.
+Birthing centers usually have fewer restrictions and allow for more freedom in making decisions about labor.
+Birthing centers are often recommended for pregnancies that are considered low-risk and for women who are seeking to have a birth with few interventions.

 If you have particular preferences for your birth, be sure to contact a birth center representative beforehand to discuss policies and guidelines.

 Midwives are the main health care providers for home births.
-Home births are recommended for women with low risk pregnancies.
-Many women who don’t want any interventions and who want a very family-centered birth experience make the decision to have a home birth.
+Home births are recommended for women with low-risk pregnancies.
+Many women who do not want any interventions and who want a very family-centered birth experience make the decision to have a home birth.